How to Choose A Doggy Daycare in NYC

 Is doggy daycare right for your dog?

-• Socialization: At doggy daycare, your dog will meet new dogs, make new friends, and their social skills will be put to the desk.
+Socialization: At doggy daycare, your dog will meet new dogs, make new friends (and probably some dogs they don’t particularly like!), and their social skills will be put to the test.

-• Convenience: Daycare is convenient when you have a busy schedule or work in an office.There also may be discount packages if you know your schedule ahead of time.
+Convenience: Daycare is convenient when you have a busy schedule or work in an office, especially if you have a high energy dog.

 1. Start with Research

-• Visit Websites: Check the daycare’s website for information about their services, policies, and team.
+Visit Websites: Check the daycare’s website for information about their services, pricing policies, and team.
 Many daycares will also post photos of their facility or have customer testimonials.

 2. Visit the Facility in Person